Janet on Facebook

 Heartbroken, I opened the door to his car.
 I felt rejected and went to my room, crying over how unlucky I was, how no one would ever love me because I was different.
 Why did I have to be this way?
 I plead to everyone and no one.

-This is the story of hundreds of young girls, many who are not here with us, and many who, on Transgender Day of Remembrance, we’re remembering their hopes and dreams, celebrating their lives cut short, and mourning their tragic murders all because who they were frightened the people around them.
+This is the story of hundreds of young girls, many who are not here with us, and many who, on Transgender Day of Remembrance, we’re paying homage to, remembering their hopes and dreams, celebrating their lives cut short, and mourning their tragic murders.

 Gwen Araujo was murdered in 2002 by four men she hung out with socially and saw her as female.
-Though she was allegedly romantically involved with a few of them, they beat her unconscious and fatally struck her with a shovel upon discovering she had male genitalia.
+Though she was allegedly romantically involved with a few of them, they beat her unconscious and fatally struck her with a shovel upon discovering she had a penis.
 She was 17 years old.
 That story is too close to home.

 So is the heartbreaking stories of Stephanie Thomas, 19, and Ukea Davis, 18, two best friends who met as teenagers, transitioned together (just like my best friend Wendi and I) and tragically died together in Washington, D.C. in 2002.
 Sitting in Stephanie’s car late at night, the two girlfriends were gunned down with a semiautomatic weapon from a passing car; their bodies found with “at least 10 bullet wounds each.”